North Korea fires more projectiles as nuclear talks stall

 The statement from an unidentified spokesperson said Pyongyang remains committed to dialogue, but it could seek a "new road" if the allies don't change their positions.

-"It is too axiomatic that a constructive dialogue cannot be expected at a time when a simulated war practice targeted at the dialogue partner is being conducted," said the statement released by Pyongyang's official Korean Central News Agency.
+"It is too axiomatic that a constructive dialogue cannot be expected at a time when a simulated war practice targeted at the dialogue partner is being conducted," said the statement.
 "We remain unchanged in our stand to resolve the issues through dialogue.
 But the dynamics of dialogue will be more invisible as long as the hostile military moves continue."

 Seoul's Joint Chiefs of Staff said the two projectiles the North flew cross-country were likely short-range ballistic missiles.
 They were launched early Tuesday from an area near the North's western coast and travelled about 450 kilometres (279 miles) on an apogee of 37 kilometres (23 miles) at a maximum speed of above Mach 6.9 before landing in waters off the country's eastern coast, the JCS said.